 Shockers were not the original name of these candies, and you already know that they were originally renamed from the classic SweeTarts name.
 This change was done in 2010 when concerted efforts were made to rebrand the candy and refresh its image.
-The Wonka labeling and an increased intensity of flavor were part of the process of the rebranding.
+The Wonka labeling and increased intensity of flavor were part of the process of rebranding.

-Shockers were fully as shockingly sour and sweet as advertised and the colorful labels and wrappers were given a new look.
+Shockers were full as shockingly sour and sweet as advertised and the colorful labels and wrappers were given a new look.
 The new colorful candy with its new name was an instant hit.
 No one cared that they were now called “Shockers” or “Shock-Tarts”.
 Everyone was just happy that this classic candy was back and was selling in so many different varieties.

 The original candies and the chewy version are still sold under the SweeTarts name.
 There has been a clear definition between the strongly-flavored version of the candy and the original candy.
 This definition was made clear in some of the ads which showed both varieties of candy side-by-side.